Razaik25/BookList/README.md

 #### Creating a Reducer
 It is a two step process
-* Create a Reducer, it can have two arguments i.e. state and action
+* Create a Reducer, it can have two arguments i.e. state(component state not application state) and action
 * Wire it into the application - To connect a react component with redux state a separate library called react-redux is needed.

 #### react-redux library